-Criteria JORC Code Explanation Commentary FGP Historic assaying of RC and core was done by 50g charge fire assay with Atomic Absorption Spectrometry finish at Analabs.
+Criteria JORC Code Explanation Commentary FGP • Historic assaying of RC and core was done by 50g charge fire assay with Atomic Absorption Spectrometry finish at Analabs.
 The method is standard for gold analysis and is considered appropriate in this case.
-No Laboratory Certificates are available for historic assay results pre 2008 however, evaluation of the database identified the following; Standards are inserted at a ratio of 1:100, Assay repeats inserted at a ratio of 1 in 20.
-QA/QC analysis of this historic data indicates the levels of accuracy and precision are acceptable.
+No Laboratory Certificates are available for historic assay results pre 2008 however, evaluation of the database identified the following; • Standards are inserted at a ratio of 1:100, Assay repeats inserted at a ratio of 1 in 20. • QA/QC analysis of this historic data indicates the levels of accuracy and precision are acceptable.
 Assay of recent (post 2012) sampling was done by 40g charge fire assay with Inductively Coupled Plasma - Optical Emission Spectroscopy finish at Bureau Veritas (Ultratrace), Perth.
 The method is standard for gold analysis and is considered appropriate in this case.
 Laboratory Certificates are available for the assay results and the following QA/ QC protocols used include; Laboratory Checks inserted 1 in 20 samples, CRM inserted 1 in 30 samples and Assay Repeats randomly selected 1 in 15 samples.
 QA/QC analysis of this data indicates the levels of accuracy and precision are acceptable with no significant bias observed.
-Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
-The use of twinned holes.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Discuss any adjustment to assay data.
+Verification of sampling • The verification of significant intersections by either No independent or alternative verifications are available. and assaying independent or alternative company personnel.The use of twinned holes.Documentation of primary data, data entry • Virtual twinned holes have been drilled in several instances across all sites with no significant issues highlighted.
+Drillhole data is also routinely confirmed by development assay data in the operating environment. procedures, data verification, data storage (physical and electronic) protocols. • Primary data is collected utilising LogChief.
+The information is imported into a SQL database server and verified. • Discuss any adjustment to assay data. • All data used in the calculation of resources and reserves are compiled in databases (underground and open pit) which are overseen and validated by senior geologists.
+No adjustments have been made to any assay data.